-Since balance sheet date, the COVID-19 pandemic has continued to evolve and may have an impact on specific areas of judgement required for preparing these financial statements.
-The Company have continued to re-evaluate the significant inputs used to drive the fair value of financial assets on a regular basis up to the date of this report.
-Based on these evaluations, the Company has determined there are no material events which would require disclosure or adjustment in the financial statements.
+Since the balance sheet date, the Directors have continued to re-evaluate the significant inputs used to drive the fair value of financial assets on a regular basis up to the date of this report.
+Based on these evaluations, the Directors have determined there are no material events which would require disclosure or adjustment in the financial statements.
+The Directors will assess the ongoing situation with regard to the conflict between Russia and Ukraine on a regular basis and ensure all risks are mitigated to a minimum to effectively protect the Company's investments from any adverse fluctuations and safeguard the Company's going-concern status.